 The diagnosis, prevention and treatment of orphan and neglected diseases present an unmet medical need.
 To address the obstacles of product development research in these areas, the Wellcome Trust is seeking to fund pilot studies to develop assets and de-risk future development.

 Projects covering any aspect of product development for neglected and orphan diseases could be considered provided the company partner provides a matching funding contribution.
-Typically, an eligible partnership would be with an established company who can provide evidence that it has previously developed and subsequently taken a product to market.
+Typically, an eligible partnership/collaboration would be with an established company who can provide evidence that it has previously developed and subsequently taken a product to market.

 a) a small or medium-sized enterprise (SME) working with an academic partner

 b) a not-for-profit entity working with an academic partner.

 At the end of the Pathfinder Award, the innovation should be a credible asset ready to be developed further by the company and/or be competitive for another Innovations awards scheme, through which substantial resources may be sought.